 Life gets a lot less complicated if you surround yourself with people you like.

 Patricio de la Fuente Saez died in Hong Kong on Tuesday after a long fight with illness, a fight in which he showed more spirit than most of us do when perfectly healthy.
-The word spirit defined Patricio, widely known as the head of Links, as a champion of family owned wineries, as a loyal partner and fierce competitor, as a loving father, son, brother and friend, and as an elite party animal.
+The word spirit defined Patricio, widely known as the head of Links, as a champion of family owned wineries, as a loyal partner and fierce competitor, as a loving father, son, brother and friend, as an elite party animal.

 Patricio was the Hong Kong friend who made business trips to Beijing where he worked all day, oversaw wine dinners at night, took everyone out for drinks until 2 AM, then got on the phone at 9 AM to those not yet at the office.
 He was the poster child for the ‘work hard, play hard’ philosophy, the man with the ‘rock ‘n’ roll’ mantra.
 True to the quote above, he focused on people he liked.

 I met Patricio a few dozen times, and talked to him by phone a few hundred more, thus my view is more remote than that of his closest friends.
 But I saw how much they loved him during his fortieth birthday party, complete with a disco theme.
 And by how many flew the ‘Super Pato’ logo to support him during these past 18 months.Patricio could be effortlessly capable and carefree.
 We once drove around Hong Kong while he worked the phone to arrange deliveries of rare wines, and then, deals done, acted like the kid with the biggest bag of Halloween candy.
-Between those deals were calls to his family, friends and clients, thus pairing his efforts to make the business thrive with a desire to keep his intimates happy.
-In pursuing this, he launched a great many careers and sold a great deal of wine, all while stressing loyalty and fairness.
-Those he felt had betrayed him were exiled, though he did believe in redemption.
+Between those deals were calls to his family, friends and clients, thus pairing his efforts to make the business thrive and keep his intimates happy.
+In pursuing this, he launched many careers and sold much wine while stressing loyalty and fairness.
+Patricio exiled those he felt had betrayed him, though he believed in redemption.

 “Will you ever forgive him,” I once asked about a former employee.